 Make the best Aloo Gobi that’s simply delicious, flavor packed & healthy!
-There is nothing more comforting for an Indian soul than a bowl of fresh cooked sabzi (veggies) served with some hot rice, puffed rotis & Dal Tadka.
-Aloo gobi is pure comfort food if you love the magical Indian flavors.
-Made with pantry staples, this aloo gobi is surely going to win your heart for its simplicity & delicious flavors.
+There is nothing more comforting for an Indian soul than a bowl of fresh cooked sabzi (veggies) served with some hot steamed rice, puffed rotis or Chapati and Dal Tadka.
+Aloo Gobi is a pure comfort food if you love the magical Indian flavors.
+Made with pantry staples, this Aloo Gobi is surely going to win your heart for its simplicity & delicious flavors.

 About Aloo Gobi

-Aloo gobi is a simple vegetarian dish made with potatoes, cauliflower, spices and herbs.
-The dish gets its name from the Hindi words, – Aloo means potatoes and gobi means Cauliflower.
+Aloo Gobi is a simple Indian vegetarian dish made with potatoes, cauliflower, spices and herbs.
+The dish gets its name from the Hindi words, – ‘Aloo’ translates to ‘potatoes’ and ‘Gobi’ to ‘Cauliflower’.
 It is a popular everyday dish from the Indian sub-continent and is made in numerous ways.

-This potato & cauliflower dish goes well as a side with roti, rice, Plain Paratha or with flavored rice like Jeera Rice and Ghee Rice.
+This potato & cauliflower curry goes well with roti, rice, Plain Paratha or with flavored rice like Jeera Rice and Ghee Rice.
 For a restaurant kind meal, serve the gravy with Butter Naan.

 What is special about cooking aloo gobi?